musasyed/Assignment-02/ReadMe.md

-This is Assignment No 02
+This is Assignment No. 02
-We are Team 02
+Make Calculator Apply Arithmetic Operations